AElfProject/aelf-learn/docs/advanced/multitoken.md

 ### 6. Burning

-The burning functionality in the AElf MultiToken contract allows users to permanently remove a specified quantity of tokens from circulation.
-The `Burn` function validates the parameters, ensuring the sender has a sufficient balance for the burn operation.
-Upon successful execution, the contract deducts the burned tokens from the sender's balance and updates the total token supply accordingly.
-Burning is a common feature used for various purposes, such as reducing token supply, adjusting economic parameters, or implementing deflationary mechanisms.
-This capability enhances the versatility and economic management aspects of the AElf MultiToken contract within the blockchain ecosystem.
+The `burning` functionality in the AElf MultiToken contract empowers users to permanently eliminate a specified quantity of tokens from circulation.
+The Burn function diligently validates parameters, ensuring that the sender possesses a sufficient balance for the burn operation.
+Upon successful execution, the contract deducts the burned tokens from the sender's balance and meticulously updates the total token supply.

+`Burning` serves as a versatile feature, applied for various purposes such as reducing token supply, adjusting economic parameters, or implementing deflationary mechanisms.
+This capability significantly enhances the versatility and economic management aspects of the AElf MultiToken contract within the blockchain ecosystem, providing users and developers with a powerful tool for shaping the token dynamics in alignment with diverse scenarios and requirements.

 ```csharp
 public override Empty Burn(BurnInput input)